Slow cooked beef chilli tacos

 Delicious food doesn’t need to be showy or fancy.
 There’s nothing extravagant about my chilli con carne, but whacking everything in the slow cooker just elevates it to the next level.

-I’ve gone hard on the spice by using hot chipotle chilli paste and a handy tin of kidney beans in chilli sauce, which does all the hard work for you.
+I’ve gone hard on the spice by using dried ancho chilli flakes, hot chipotle chilli paste and a handy tin of kidney beans in chilli sauce, which does all the hard work for you.

 After six hours of hands-off cooking, the chunks of beef will literally pull apart and make you wonder why you’ve bothered with beef mince for all those years!